code-iai/UE4Bson/README.md

 # UE4Bson
 This is an **experimental** Unreal Engine 4 plugin which adds basic Bson support.
 Currently the only supported platform is Win64.
+The plugin has been developed when 4.19 was around.

 ## Getting it to work
 Clone this Github into your UE4Project/Plugins folder.
 Add "UE4Bson" to your PrivateDependencyModules and rebuild the project.
 That should be it, you're ready to go.